Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         processing entities may change frequenty.
-     5. In case HTTPS  [[!RFC2818]] protocol is used, basic authentication HTTP AUTH [[!RFC7617]] or better methods like TLS client certificates MUST be used.
+     5. In case HTTPS  [[!RFC2818]] protocol is used, basic authentication HTTP AUTH [[!RFC7617]] or TLS client certificates MUST be supported.
-     6. The use of mutual authentication SHOULD be supported.
+     6. Mutual authentication SHALL be supported.
         Client certificates SHALL chain to a trusted CA , or be self assigned.
      7. As compatibility profile for the TLS encryption